HomeMuseums: James Bond and Spycraft Exhibits007 Science: Inventing the World of James Bond

 007 Science: Inventing the World of James Bond

 Science isn’t something that comes to mind while watching a James Bond film.
 Between the exotic locales, elaborate chase scenes, cunning espionage, and non-stop action, science inevitably gets lost in the mix.
-Yet a James Bond film is just as much about science as it is adventure and thrills, from the production of the films themselves to the gadgets invented by Q Division to the specially outfitted cars that conceal weapons and turn into submersible submarines.
+Yet a James Bond film is just as much about science as it is adventure and thrills, from the production of the films themselves to the gadgets invented by Q Division to the specially outfitted cars that can turn into submersible submarines.

-In March 2024, the Museum of Science and Industry in Chicago brought science to the forefront of the Bond experience with 007 Science: Inventing the World of James Bond, a special exhibit scheduled to run through the end of October.
+In March 2024, the Museum of Science and Industry in Chicago brought science to the forefront of the Bond experience with 007 Science: Inventing the World of James Bond, a special exhibit scheduled to run through the spring of 2025.
 “It’s about creativity, ingenuity, scientific principles, and it also shows the development of technology over time,” director of collections Kathleen McCarthy explained to WTTW News of 007 Science.
 “When you can bring it together through the lens of popular culture, it provides an access point that makes it easy for people to get excited, understand it and then retain it.”

 The exhibit begins with the pre-production work necessary to bring any James Bond film to life.
 A plot needs developed with a villain who is not only a threat but is reflective of the times.
 While such narratives are constructed using one’s imagination, various scientific experts and engineers ultimately need consulted to ensure that the science in the films is realistic and the various chase scenes and stunts feasible.
 Storyboards are then drawn and miniaturized set pieces built in order to fully visualize the world of James Bond.